JuliaData/DataFrames.jl/docs/src/man/getting_started.md

  "B"
 ```

-You can also filter column names by column selector condition that is passed as a second argument.
+You can also filter column names by passing a column selector condition as a second argument.
-See [`names`](@ref) docstring for a detailed list of available conditions.
+See the [`names`](@ref) docstring for a detailed list of available conditions.
 Here we give some selected examples:

 ```jldoctest dataframe